 Q. What is the standard equipment that is already in the panel and workshop rooms?

 A. Panel rooms are equipped with 2 wired microphones on the stage, 1 Wireless microphone for Q&A in the audience (limited to some rooms), a LCD projector with s-video and standard monitor hookup (if you have an apple product please provide your own adapter), an audio jack for PC-RCA (Red and White connector) audio, HDMI, screen, and a PA system.

 Q. Will someone be keeping time for me?

 A. Our staff will keep an eye on the time, letting you know with a sign that you have 5 minutes remaining in your time slot, and you need to begin your wrap up.

 Q. Are rooms closed off at any point?

 A. Rooms will only be closed in the event that there are no seats left in the room, or for mature (18+) programming (which will occur after 10pm).
 Our Convention Safety Staff will check ID’s at the door.
-There is no Standing Room available at any time.
-Room clears (additional time for set up and break down) are also times when there are no guests in the room other than staff and panelists.
+There is no standing room available at any time.
+Room clears (additional time for setup and break down and cleaning) are also times when there are no guests in the room other than staff and panelists.

 Q. Can I have food or drink in a panel room?